About our staff

 Books - Authored

-Pelttari, A. (forthcoming) The Psychomachia of Prudentius: Introduction, Text, Commentary, and Glossary.
+Pelttari, A. (2019) The Psychomachia of Prudentius: Text, Commentary, and Glossary.
 Norman, OK: University of Oklahoma

 Pelttari, A. (2011) Approaches to the writing of Greek in late antique Latin texts.
 Greek, Roman and Byzantine Studies, 51(3), pp. 461-482

 Pelttari, A. (2011) Symmachus' Epistulae 1.31 and Ausonius' poetics of the reader.
 Classical Philology, 106(2), pp. 161-169DOI: https://doi.org/10.1086/659850

 Pelttari, A. (2009) Donatist self-identity and “The Church of the Truth”.
 Augustinianum, 49(2), pp. 359-369DOI: https://doi.org/10.5840/agstm20094923

 Pelttari, A. (2020) The literary horizons of the poem In Evangelia.
 In: Hernández Lobato, J. and Prieto Domínguez, Ó. (eds.)
 Literature Squared: Self-reflexivity in Late Antique Literature.
 Turnhout: Brepols, pp. 15–40

 Pelttari, A. (2020) The rhetor Sapaudus and conflicting literary models in Sidonius Apollinaris and Claudianus Mamertus.
 In: Onorato, M. (ed.)
 Lo specchio del Modello: Orizzonti intertestuali e Fortleben di Sidonio Apollinare.
 Naples: Paolo Loffredo, pp. 191–210